biz007/gridtools/README.md

 **GridTools** is developed in *Python* 3.6.4 and compatible with *Python* 3.6+, with dependent libraries as below:

 ## Requirements
-We recommend using pip package management with virtualenv.
+We recommend using pip package management in virtualenv.

 library|install command
 ---|---